Local Substance Abuse Counselor in Boise, Idaho

 ──

 Addiction is the body and mind’s desire to feel better and a person’s inability to have a healthy relationship with the element that is making them feel better.
-Many people believe that it has to do with will power, past pain, intelligence, etc. There is some correlation with these, but I know people that have very poor will power, horrible pasts, and lack of intelligence that have never become addicted to anything.
-While I have known people with very strong will power, trauma free pasts, and highly intelligent that become addicted to things.
+Many people believe that it has to do with willpower, past pain, intelligence, etc. There is some correlation with these, but I know people who have very poor willpower, horrible pasts, and lack of intelligence but have never become addicted to anything.
+While I have known people with very strong willpower, trauma-free pasts, and highly intelligent who become addicted to things.
 A person’s genetics, body, and primitive mind are likely even more significant factors in the likelihood of a person developing an addiction.

 Substance abuse in one individual affects every member of their family.
 If desired I also provide family therapy for dealing with substance abuse, as well as behavioral and chemical dependency counseling.